lamhq/tech-notes/devops/aws/5-database/2-dynamo-db.md

 DynamoDB Streams operates asynchronously, and enabling a stream doesn't affect the performance of the table.

-## Amazon DynamoDB Accelerator (DAX)
+## DynamoDB Accelerator (DAX)

-DAX is an in-memory cache for DynamoDB.
-It helps improve response times from single-digit milliseconds to microseconds.

-DAX does the heavy lifting that’s required to add in-memory acceleration to your DynamoDB tables—and developers don’t need to manage cache invalidation, data population, or cluster management.

-A benefit of using DAX is that you don’t need to modify the application logic because DAX is compatible with existing DynamoDB API calls.
+- Fully managed, highly available, in-memory cache
+- 10× performance improvement than using just DynamoDB on its own.
+- Reduces request time from milliseconds to microseconds - even under load
+- No need for developers to manage caching logic.
+Application interact with DAX only.
+- Compatible with DynamoDB API calls.

-DAX is not designed for applications that are write-intensive.
-It can also add cost to applications that do not perform much read activity.
+- Is not designed for applications that are write-intensive.

-DAX run within an Amazon VPC.
-You can launch a DAX cluster in your VPC, and control access to the cluster by using Amazon VPC security groups.
+- Run within an Amazon VPC.

 ![](images/dax.png)